thunderbird/thunderbird-android/docs/engineering/rfcs/0006-remote-feature-flags.md

 The app should also keep track of possible changes in the current remote feature flag, and react accordingly whenever a flag has it's state changed.

-this RFC propose to keep using our current architecture, without integrating or adding a new one at this time.
+This RFC propose to keep using our current architecture, without integrating or adding a new one at this time.

 ### Fallback Strategy